Generic Name: dextromethorphan and promethazine (dex troe me THOR fan and pro METH a zeen)

 If you need to have any type of surgery, tell the surgeon ahead of time if you have taken a cough medicine within the past few days.

-Store dextromethorphan and promethazine at room temperature, away from heat, light, and moisture.
+Store Promethazine with DM at room temperature, away from heat, light, and moisture.